Why Alipay lottery failed

 Stand up and clap hands model

-x is called The Tipping Point.
+is called The Tipping Point

 Solution

-In this event, two of the most importent values are Q and x. if Q is too small, for example, everyone got 0.1 CNY, it will make this event meaningless and be forgotten.
-And if x is too small, like now, most of people won't stand up and give a applause.
+is too small, for example, everyone got 0.1 CNY, it will make this event meaningless and be forgotten.

-It needs data to simulate how to give a balance between Q ans x.
+It needs data to simulate how to give a balance between Q

 Summary

-Alibaba has enough resource and data to calculat The Tipping Point with their proud big data tech.
+with their proud big data tech.
 But they did not use and made the whole event a failure.
 Sigh.